 When children do have symptoms, the most common include:

 Type 2 diabetes usually develops in adulthood, but the number of children being diagnosed with the disease is rising.
 Children with type 2 diabetes are usually diagnosed during the early teen years.
 During this time, their bodies are growing and developing rapidly, placing a demand on the pancreas to produce additional insulin.

 Diabetes experts believe the disease progresses as it does in adults.
-The main risk factors for complications from diabetes are the length of time a person has diabetes and the degree of blood sugar control.
-A child who develops type 2 diabetes may have an increased risk of complications, because he or she will have the disease for a long time.
+The main risk factors for complications from diabetes are the length of time a person has diabetes and the degree of blood glucose control.
+A child who develops type 2 diabetes may have an increased risk of complications, because they will have the disease for a long time.
 Some complications that children and teens may develop include:

-If a child's blood sugar levels remain high for a long time, he or she may grow at an abnormal rate—faster than normal for a while, then slower than normal later.
-If blood sugar levels stay high during puberty, normal changes and the start of menstruation may be delayed.
+If a child's blood glucose levels remain high for a long time, they may grow at an abnormal rate—faster than normal for a while, then slower than normal later.
+If blood glucose levels stay high during puberty, normal changes and the start of menstruation may be delayed.

-The way to prevent complications is to always keep blood sugar levels in a target range.
-This requires that your child follow his or her treatment plan daily and monitor blood sugar levels often.
+The way to prevent complications is to always keep blood glucose levels in a target range.
+This requires that your child follow their treatment plan daily and monitor blood glucose levels often.
 Your child also will need ongoing diabetes education and regular checkups.
 Other medical conditions, such as high blood pressure and high cholesterol, need adequate medical care also, because they raise the risk for diabetes complications.